OctopusDeploy/OctoProduct/chapter2/chapter2.md

 ## Verifiable deployments

-In chapter 1 we saw how repeatable deployments across environments provided an increasing level of confidence that the solution provided to the final consumer met all the requirements.
+In chapter 1 we saw how repeatable deployments across environments provided an increasing level of confidence that the solution delivered to the final consumer met all the requirements.
 We talked about how frequent deployments to the development environment enabled developers to test their changes, while less frequent deployments to the test environment allowed other parties to verify any changes.
 Once everyone was happy, the production environment is updated, exposing the changes to end users.

 In this chapter we'll explore the pillar of verifiable deployments, looking at the various techniques that can be used to verify a deployment once it has reached a new environment.

-## What do we mean by testing?
+## General testing concepts

 Testing is a nebulous term with often ill-defined subcategories.
 We will not attempt to provide authoritative definitions of testing practices here.
-Our goal is to offer a very high level description of common testing practices, and implement them as part of the deployment process.
+Our goal is to offer a very high level description of common testing practices, highlighting those that can be performed during the deployment process.

 ### What do we not test during deployments?